MadOne/weishaupt_modbus/README.md

 Option 1 is the savest but Option 2 enables you to connect to the heatpump from multiple devices(developing machine, or maybe my possibly upcomming dedicated android app?).
 I suggest to go for option 1 (HomeAssistant IP).

 **Netmask**: Select the netmask of your network.
 This will be **255.255.255.000** for you otherwise you would know the correct one ;)

+# Disclaimer
+The developers of this integration are not affiliated with Weishaupt.
+They have created the integration and provided it as open source in their spare time on the basis of publicly accessible information.
+The use of the integration is at the user's own risk and responsibility.
+The developers are not liable for any damages arising from the use of the integration.